Heading to go teach English in Moscow soon? Are you LDS and want to attend a ward? Keep reading!

-- International Branch
+- The International Branch

-- Local Russian ward
+- The Local Russian ward

 Attending the International Branch

 "That ward was the best!
-It takes a while to get there but it was so worth it to be surrounded by people who speak english for a few hours every week.
+It takes a while to get there but it was so worth it to be surrounded by people who speak English for a few hours every week.
 That ward is full of amazing people.
 They all helped with the homesickness so much."

 You'll most likely be assigned home teachers, receive a calling, or give a talk.
 This is a great way to stay involved in your church services even while living on the other side of the world.